Nitachaudhari/Fitness_Buddy/README.md

 # FitnessBuddy_App 🏋️‍♂️

-**A community-driven fitness app to find workout buddies, track workouts, and stay motivated!**
+**A community-driven fitness app to find workout buddies, track workouts, and stay motivated!
+This app connects users with similar fitness goals, allowing them to find workout partners, share progress, and stay motivated in a supportive fitness community.**

 ---